Acorn High School

 Acorn High School is a public high school serving students in grades 7 through 12 and is located in Acorn, an unincorporated area in Polk County, Arkansas, United States, near Mena.

 Acorn High School is one of four public high schools located in Polk County and one of two high schools administered by the Ouachita River School District.
 In 2012, Acorn High School was nationally recognized as a U.S. Department of Education Green Ribbon School (ED-GRS).
 The school's athletic teams have won ten state championships.

 In addition to Acorn, the school serves a small section of the City of Mena.

 History

-Since 1876, several schools have existed in the area near the modern school, first known as "Goardnneck".
+Since 1876, several schools have existed in the area near the modern school, first known as "Goardneck" (or "Gourdneck") due to the shape of the valley in which it sat.
 In subsequent years, various buildings were erected to serve as the school building for the local community renamed as "Acorn" assumed to be named so due to the abundance of oak trees.
 The first graduating class of Acorn High School was in 1916 with two students.

 The school was initially a part of the Acorn School District.
 The Ouachita River district was established by the merger of the Oden School District and the Acorn School District on July 1, 2004.